Driven (2001 film): Cast

-Montoya, Gugelmin, and Blundell lent their car and helmet likeness to Brandenburg, Tanto and Bly respectively, Blundell's helmet being suitably changed from an "MB" logo to "JB".
-Team Penske with two drivers Hélio Castroneves, Gil De Ferran and team owner Roger Penske was originally to be featured on the film but they were removed when it was learned Penske was moving his team to the rival Indy Racing League series.
+Montoya, Gugelmin and Blundell lent their car and helmet likeness to Brandenburg, Tanto and Bly, respectively, with Blundell's helmet being suitably changed from an "MB" logo to "JB".
+Team Penske, with two drivers, Hélio Castroneves and Gil De Ferran, and team owner Roger Penske, was originally to be featured in the film, but they were removed when it was learned Penske was moving his team to the rival Indy Racing League series.

 Production

 Development and writing

-Stallone became interested in the world of racing while making Judge Dredd in Europe, and decided to make a film with that backdrop.
+Sylvester Stallone became interested in the world of racing while making Judge Dredd in Europe, and decided to make a film with that backdrop.
 He had originally intended to make a film based on Formula One, attending the 1997 Italian Grand Prix and stating his goal in a press conference.
 However, the plan was subsequently dropped.

 Stallone said he wrote about twenty-five drafts.

 And of those, about 20 were about this one man's journey, myself, through this film, and all his trials and tribulations.
 He'd fallen from a great height career-wise.
 He was a drunkard with all these problems and accidents because he and his wife Cathy, who's played by Gina Gershon, had this very tumultuous relationship.
 (Laughs) I'm giving you a little biographical hint here.
 And he just started to come apart.
 So he was brought back as kind of like how people should never be.
 It's like taking kids who are truants and then taking them to prison to see where they'll end up and scaring them straight.
 So I was brought back to basically prove to young Jimmy Bly how he should never be, as a bad example.
 And then the more we worked on it, it became the dark side, a little seedy, and I didn't know where the upside of it was ever going to be.
 So we began to reduce his role and make it more of an ensemble, so he's just there as a guy who did his job, wasn't very spectacular, would race like hell, sometimes he'd win, sometimes lose, but he had a certain work ethic code, that old school that could be applied to Jimmy.
 So that all made it more ensemble, and then in the editing we reduced it even more.
 I originally had a relationship going with the reporter.
 But that began to de-emphasise the other people, so we put that on the back burner...
 So we did shoot it but it we said, "Nah, it's not really flying."

 Stallone said the film was autobiographical in a lot of ways.